LeftheriotisP/LeftheriotisP/README.md

 - Cinema Ticket Reservation using PHP and mySQL

 ## Thesis
-Hot-spot analysis of spatio-temporal data
+Hotspot Analysis of Spatio-Temporal Data